AmbiqAI/nnid/python/README.md

   * nn_arch : the definition of neural net (NN) architecture.
 In this case, the architecture is defined in [here](nn_arch/def_id_nn_arch100_ti.txt)
   * epoch_loaded :
     * 'random' : random initialization of the weight table
-    * 'latest' : the latest weight table which was already trained epoch
+    * 'latest' : the weight table is loaded in the latest epoch which was already trained
-    * 80       : epoch 80 in this example.
+    * 80       : the weight table is loaded in epoch 80 in this example.
 You can also put any the number of epoch (integer) that was trained
   * learning_rate : the learning rate, which is 4*10**-4 in this example
 ### `Testing phase`
 See the `Quick start` section